We do not have many litters, but those we do have are very carefully planned and are always consistent with our clear

 What can you expect from us?
 First and foremost, a healthy, well-bred puppy that we hope will share the wonderful temperament and qualities of his parents.
 All of our puppies have their dewclaws removed, are checked for worms if necessary, are DNA tested, are BAER hearing tested, are microchipped, and may have had their first shot.
 Each puppy has been seen by a veterinarian twice before he departs to his new home.

 We will always be available to answer questions and give advice as long as you own the dog.
 If you have purchased a show potential puppy, we will be available to mentor you for your Dal's show career, and we will provide advice and guidance if you decide to breed your quality Dal.
 We will want to stay in touch.

 What does a Proctor Puppy cost?
-Puppies are priced between $1,800 and $2,000.
+Puppies are priced between $2,000 and $2,200, effective January 1, 2020.
 Puppies that will not be used as part of a breeding program will be sold outright to their new owner.
 The puppies that have breeding and show potential will be sold on a co-ownership with us.